The McLaren W1 is Redefining the Hypercar

 - Drivetrain: Rear-wheel drive

-- Weight: 3,200 lbs, making it one of the lightest in its class
+- Curb Weight: 3,200 lbs; still one of the lightest in its class.

-McLaren’s signature Proactive Chassis Control ensures that the W1 delivers not just speed but razor-sharp cornering abilities, whether you’re on a track or a winding mountain road.
+The W1 benefits from McLaren’s now-signature Proactive Chassis Control that not only delivers speed but razor-sharp cornering, whether on the track or a winding mountain road.

 Design: Form Meets Function